 The short answer: yes, keep an eye on your fiber intake.

-Fiber plays a huge role in digestion, satiety, and gut health.
+The Harvard T.H.
+Chan School of Public Health also highlights fiber’s role in digestion and long-term health, especially when it comes from foods like fruits, vegetables, legumes, and whole grains.
 However, since it’s technically a carbohydrate, it can be confusing to know whether to count it toward your total carbs.

 Here’s a simple approach I recommend as a coach: